camilobecaa/mvcmastertesis/README.md

     ```

 2. **File Storage**:
-    - Ensure that the `uploads` folder exists in the root directory for storing uploaded files.
+    - Ensure the `uploads` folder exists in the root directory for storing uploaded files.

 ## Usage